-To make the case that the LGBT community is a threat to American society, the FRC employs a number of “policy experts” whose “research” has allowed the FRC to be extremely active politically in shaping public debate.
+To make the case that the LGBTQ community is a threat to American society, the FRC employs a number of “policy experts” whose “research” has allowed the FRC to be extremely active politically in shaping public debate.
 Its research fellows and leaders often testify before Congress and appear in the mainstream media.
 It also works at the grassroots level, conducting outreach to pastors in an effort to “transform the culture.”

 In Its Own Words